 Contact - email@example.com

-IFPI - the International Federation of the Phonographic Industry (www.ifpi.org) represents the recording industry worldwide, with a membership comprising some 1400 record companies in 65 countries and affiliated industry associations in 45 countries.
-IFPI's mission is to promote the value of recorded music, safeguard the rights of record producers and expand the commercial uses of recorded music in all markets where its members operate.
+IFPI - the International Federation of the Phonographic Industry (www.ifpi.org) represents the recording industry worldwide.
+Across IFPI and it’s National Group network there are some 8,000 members, operating in over 70 markets.
+IFPI's mission is to promote the value of recorded music, campaign for record producer rights and expand the commercial uses of recorded music.

 Press office: Tel: +44 (0)20 7878 7900